tom-hilton/kmeans-embed/README.md

 Then set up the required dataset as below.
 Finally run the compiled program with:

-`./vector_quant <SOURCE_DIR> <DEST_DIR>  <IMAGE_HEIGHT> <PATCH_HEIGHT> <KMEANS_CLUSTERS> <PATCH_PERCENTAGE_FOR_KMEANS> <IMAGES_PER_HDF5>`
+`./kmeans_embed <SOURCE_DIR> <DEST_DIR>  <IMAGE_HEIGHT> <PATCH_HEIGHT> <KMEANS_CLUSTERS> <PATCH_PERCENTAGE_FOR_KMEANS> <IMAGES_PER_HDF5>`

 For example:

-`./vector_quant ../data/imagenette2-160 ../data  160 6 144 0.05 1000`
+`./kmeans_embed ../data/imagenette2-160 ../data  160 8 256 0.2 1000`

+This would crop source images to 160x160 square, then divide into 8x8 patches, create 256 centroids from 20% of patches in the training files, and save 1000 images per HDF5 file, saving them to "../data".

-On an Apple M2 Pro Macbook this takes around 90 sec total for all 10k training files & 4k validation files.
+On an Apple M2 Pro Macbook most processing takes around 2-20 minutes in total for Imagenette (all 10k training files & 4k validation files), depending on the arguments supplied.
+For the example above, it should take just under 4 minutes.
+For Imagenet-1K it is around 6 hours.

 ## Setting up the data:

 This is tested against the Imagenette datasets (Full/320/160/Woof/Wang).
-It should work for anything in the same arrangement: `train` and `val` directories under the main folder, with subdirectories providing the category labels, then each subdirectory containing JPEG image files.
+It should work for anything in the same arrangement: `train` and `val` directories under the main folder, with subdirectories providing the category labels, then each subdirectory containing JPEG/JPG/PNG image files.
+Examples would be [CIFAR10](https://www.cs.toronto.edu/~kriz/cifar.html) or the Kaggle version of [Imagenet-1K](https://www.kaggle.com/datasets/sautkin/imagenet1k0).

+To use Imagenette:

 - Download one of the Imagenette datasets from [Github](https://github.com/fastai/imagenette).
-Unzip & place it under a top-level `data` directory.
+- Unzip & place it under a top-level `data` directory.
 - Also create empty `train` and `val` directories under the `data` directory - the output HDF5 files are stored in these.